 Is it Worth it To Seek Legal Counsel if an Uninsured Motorist Hit You?

 It is against the law to drive a vehicle in both Missouri and Kansas without adequate car insurance.
 Driving with little or no insurance could lead to difficult questions of liability after a crash.
 If the driver that is responsible for your accident does not have enough insurance to cover your damages – or any insurance at all – your accident claim will take a different direction.
-You will seek reimbursement from your auto insurance provider instead of the at-fault driver’s.
-While this is already the case under Kansas’ no-fault laws, in Missouri you would typically seek compensation from the at-fault driver’s insurer first.

 In both states, the law requires drivers to carry $25,000 in uninsured motorist insurance per person and $50,000 per accident.
 Uninsured motorist insurance protects you if an uninsured or underinsured motorist causes your collision.
 Call your auto insurance provider to report the crash if you find out the at-fault driver does not have insurance.
 Explain to your insurance agent that you will need to file an accident claim since the other driver is uninsured, and follow the agent’s instructions for filing.
 If you encounter any issues, it may be worthwhile to hire an attorney.